TFHRC-ABML/AutoFTIR/README.md

 ### Step 1: Install Conda
 Ensure you have Conda installed on your system.
 You can download and install it from the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/) website.

+**NOTE:** During the installation process, ensure that the Conda path is added to your system environment variables.
+This step may require administrator rights, and you'll typically have the option to add the path during the installation process.
+If you miss this step, you can manually add the following three paths to your system's PATH variable.

+* `C:\ ...\Anaconda3\`
+* `C:\ ...\Anaconda3\Scripts\`
+* `C:\ ...\Anaconda3\Library\bin`

 ---

 ### Step 2: Clone the Repository